lcchua/homework-0/README.md

 _describe the branch actions for nonprod env if any_

 ## CICD Pipeline
-_describe the pipeline workflow if any_
+_describe the pipeline workflow including output samples if any_

+## Conclusion